yakconsulting/spidersoftdev.github.io/content/posts/2012-07-08-angularjs-awesome-javascript-framework.md

   - javascript

 ---
 I was looking for easy and nice solution to maintain my growing JavaScript.
-I tried [Backbone.js][1] which is my opinion a little bit &#8220;to&#8221; complicated.
+I tried Backbone.js which is my opinion a little bit &#8220;to&#8221; complicated.
 Of course &#8211; you can do everything, but.. it was to much hassle with coding in details.
-Second approach was to [KnockoutJS][2] &#8211; this one is really nice but from the other hand &#8211; I didn&#8217;t have much on control on my code and details, but everything was really nice and sleek.
+Second approach was to KnockoutJS &#8211; this one is really nice but from the other hand &#8211; I didn&#8217;t have much on control on my code and details, but everything was really nice and sleek.
 So&#8230; Quite similar like with choosing PHP Framework.
 I wanted something which will do some job for me, but I also wanted to have control on everything.
 That&#8217;s why I chose CodeIgniter which was perfect for me.
 But&#8230; with JavaScript &#8211; Finally i funded: [AngularJS](http://angularjs.org/).
 Made by Google engineers &#8211; but super nice and sleek.

 <!--more-->